Batavia (1628 ship): Non-fiction

 Henrietta Drake-Brockman's book Voyage to Disaster (1963) was largely a biography of the Batavias captain Francisco Pelsaert.

 The Batavia story was retold in the book Islands of Angry Ghosts (1966) by Australian journalist and writer Hugh Edwards.
 It described the wreck and aftermath, and then followed with the story of the discovery and recovery.

 In 2001 the Welsh author Mike Dash published his book, Batavia's Graveyard: The True Story of the Mad Heretic Who Led History's Bloodiest Mutiny, a historiographic account of the events and people aboard the Batavia.

 Simon Leys' book The Wreck of the Batavia was published in 2005, and includes "a concise and pungently written summary of those terrible events."

-In 2011 Australian author, journalist, and TV presenter Peter FitzSimons released his book Batavia.
+In 2011, the Australian author, journalist, and TV presenter Peter FitzSimons released his book Batavia.
 Betrayal, Shipwreck, Murder, Sexual Slavery, Courage: a Spine-chilling Chapter in Australian History, discussing the events in detail.
 He describes the story of the Batavia as a 17th-century "Adults Only version of Lord of the Flies meets Nightmare on Elm Street."

 Fiction

-Australian journalist and novelist Henrietta Drake-Brockman's last novel, The Wicked and The Fair (1957), centred on the voyage and shipwreck of the Batavia.
+The Australian journalist and novelist Henrietta Drake-Brockman's last novel, The Wicked and the Fair (1957), centred on the voyage and shipwreck of the Batavia.

 The Devil's Own by Deborah Lisson is a 1990 book for young adults that was short-listed for the Australian Children's Book of the Year Award and has been covered in some school curriculums.
 It tells the story of a 15-year-old girl who finds herself in the past in the Batavias story of shipwreck, mutiny and murder.

 Gary Crew won the 1991 Children's Book of the Year Award for Older Readers and the 1991 Victorian Premier's Literary Award for his novel Strange Objects (1990).
 It takes the premise that survivors from the Batavia made it to the mainland, and lived with the Aboriginal people of the area.

 Arabella Edge's debut novel, The Company: The Story of a Murderer (2000) provided a fictionalised account of the wreck of the ship and of the aftermath.
 Lucretia's Batavia Diary (2016) by Australian author Howard Gray presents a fictional diary of what it was like to live through the Batavia story through the eyes of one of the passengers, Lucretia van der Mijlen.

-The voyage, shipwreck and subsequent events are also the subject of David Mark's 2022 novel Anatomy of a Heretic, as well as the 2022 novel The Night Ship by Jess Kidd, and the 2025 historical novel Daughters of Batavia by Stefanie Koens, which won the Banjo Prize from HarperCollins.
+The voyage, shipwreck, and subsequent events are also the subject of David Mark's 2022 novel Anatomy of a Heretic, as well as the 2022 novel The Night Ship by Jess Kidd, and the 2025 historical novel Daughters of Batavia by Stefanie Koens, which won the Banjo Prize from HarperCollins.